 When your scalp itches and you notice white flakes on your shoulders, you know you have dandruff.
-But did you know that this condition can also occur in cats?
+But did you know dandruff can also occur in cats?
 The skin is a constantly renewing organ, so it’s completely normal for the top layer of skin to slough off continually.
 However, only when skin flaking becomes noticeable is it considered dandruff.

-If you’re concerned that your cat may have dandruff, and you’re not sure what to do about it, our team at Germantown Veterinary Clinic can help.
-Learn more about signs that your cat may have dandruff and a few treatment options for your kitty!
+If you’re concerned that your cat may have dandruff, and you’re not sure what to do about it, our team at Germantown Vet can help.
+Read on to learn more about signs that your cat may have dandruff and a few treatment options for your kitty!

 How to Tell If Your Cat Has Dandruff